BasitAlphaA/BasitAlphaA/README.md

 # 💫 About Me:
-I'm currently working on DApps<br>Passionate make the world decentralize<br>I'm learning Defi
+I'm currently working on DApps<br>Passionate to make the world decentralize<br>I'm learning Defi

 ## 🌐 Socials: